RikkieBobby/Project1/README.md

 Welcome to the Readme.me for Project 1 "My First Landing Page" by Richard Nolan

+Project description:
+As stated in the title this project was based around creating a landing page for a future website id like to create for myself about me and the services I can provide.
+My reasons for doing this were given the project is about myself, I would have enough content to fill out the page and also allow me to play around with the different elements of HTML and CSS.
+Considering that this was also my first project I wanted to take the time to understand how to use Git effectively and navigating using an IDE also.

 Key Features:
 - Created using HTML and CSS programmes